ansible-middleware/wfly-remediation-with-eda/slides.md

-# Deploying WildFly applications to bare-metal and the cloud
+# WildFly remediation with Event-Driven Ansible

 ```
  __    __ _ _     _  __ _